-67.-(1) In every dormitory there shall be displayed a certificate duly signed by a medical officer specifying the maximum number of persons to be accommodated in that room at any one time.
-No person other than the Director-General or an Inspector of Schools shall remove, deface, cancel or alter such certificate.

-(2) No more than the maximum number of persons as set out in such certificate shall be permitted to occupy any dormitory or room used as such without the written sanction of the Director-General.
+- 67.-(1) In every dormitory there must be displayed a certificate duly signed by a medical officer specifying the maximum number of persons to be accommodated in that room at any one time.
+No person other than the Director-General or an Inspector of Schools is to remove, deface, cancel or alter the certificate. - (2) No more than the maximum number of persons as set out in the certificate are permitted to occupy any dormitory or room used as such without the written sanction of the Director-General.